 In a pan over high heat, bring salted water to a boil.
 Meanwhile, prepare your asparagus for blanching.
 Gently bend each asparagus spear until it breaks naturally (or, bend one spear, take note of where it breaks naturally, and slice the remainder with a knife in the same spot).
-Discard the woody ends, then slice reach spear in half.
+Discard the woody ends, then slice each spear into 1 to 2 inch pieces.

 Once water is boiling, add asparagus and blanch for 2-3 minutes (depending on thickness).
 Test with a fork for your desired firmness.
 Remove from heat immediately and drain.

 In a large bowl, add unsalted butter, lemon zest, salt, and pepper.
 Add hot asparagus and allow butter to melt.
 Toss to coat.

 Any cooked vegetables can be substituted for asparagus - skip to step three and toss vegetable of your choice in lemon butter mixture.

 Freshly grated parmesan cheese is best for this recipe.
 Store bought parmesan cheeses (in a canister) often contain anti-clumping powders, which causes a grainy texture when cheese melts.

 Cooked asparagus will keep for three days or more in a sealed container in the refrigerator.